Skip to main content

 Voting is an important civic duty and one of the strongest ways to express your wishes as a voter.
 Still, some votes have more immediate impact on who is elected than others.
 Our voting system should allow voters to fully express their wishes without being penalized by giving up the full impact of that vote.
 You should be able to vote “with your heart” and “with your head” at the same time.

-Why do we care how many votes count, versus are wasted?
+Why do we care if how many votes count versus are wasted?

 Wasted votes don’t determine winners and do less to hold elected officials accountable.
 The more votes count, the stronger each voter’s voice, the more responsive election officials will be to their needs.
 If there are few wasted votes, politicians have to appeal to as many voters as possible.